• Skip to primary navigation

 Instructions

-• Finely chop the dill and mint, crush or grate the garlic clove and combine the ingredients with the Greek yoghurt.
+• Finely chop the dill and mint, crush or grate the garlic clove and combine the ingredients with the yogurt.
 Season with salt and pepper and leave aside.

 • Using a pan, melt the butter.
 When the butter starts to bubble add the spices.
 Stir until well combined and the sauce will be ready to serve.